INSIGHT-Desperate for bailout, Cyprus plays risky geopolitical game

 Its banks shattered by exposure to Greek debt, the island state urgently needs a way of bailing out its financial system.

-Cypriot policymakers hope they can begin to monetise as yet undeveloped offshore gas fields and position themselves as a vital source of energy for Europe.
+Cypriot policymakers hope they can begin to monetize as yet undeveloped offshore gas fields and position themselves as a vital source of energy for Europe.

 However, such income is still years away and delusions of becoming the Qatar of the eastern Mediterranean in the 2020s may prompt Cyprus to overplay its hand now.